Visual Explanation for Deep Metric Learning

 \section{Comparison with Grad-CAM}

-Apparently, the proposed method can generate point-specific activation map which uncovers more fine-grained information than Grad-CAM.
+In this section, we provide a comprehensive comparison between the proposed method and Grad-CAM with theoretical derivation.
+Apparently, the proposed method can generate point-specific activation map which uncovers more fine-grained information than Grad-CAM, as Grad-CAM only generates overall activation map.
 We will further show the relationship between our overall activation map and Grad-CAM.
 As another way for generating overall activation map on more complex architectures, Grad-CAM follows a heuristic design without a clear meaning for the generated map.
-When we calculate the activation map based on Grad-CAM, what do we get? \cite{Grad-CAM} has shown that Grad-CAM is equivalent to CAM on GAP based architecture, while it is not true on other architectures.
+When we calculate the activation map based on Grad-CAM, what do we get?
+In \cite{Grad-CAM}, it has shown that Grad-CAM is equivalent to CAM on GAP based architecture, while it is not true on other architectures.
 For a classification architecture with flattened feature and one FC layer, the prediction score for class $c$ is formulated as $S_{c}=\sum_{i,j,k}W_{i,j,k,c}A_{i,j,k}$, where $W$ is the reshaped weights of the FC layer following the shape of the last convolutional feature ($A$).
 From our activation decomposition perspective, the contribution of each position $(i,j)$ is clearly given by $\sum_{k}W_{i,j,k,c}A_{i,j,k}$, while the Grad-CAM map for class $c$ at $(i,j)$ position is given by: